mlhartme/stool/README.md

       image: "myregistry/hello:1.0.0"
       cert: "${exec('cert.sh', stage)}"

-A class has a set of properties, and it can extend other classes (i.e. inherits all properites from it).
+A class has a set of properties, and it can extend other classes (i.e. inherit all properties from it).
-You use classes to create new stages or publish into existing: every class property is evaluated (which may use [Freemarker](https://freemarker.apache.org) templating and invoke shell scripts) to initialize the corresponding stage property.
+You use classes to create new or publish into existing stages: all properties are evaluate to supply the configuration values.

 You usually define classes in a `stage-class.yaml` file and attach it in a `stage-class` label attached to an image.

-Technically, the class specifies a Helm chart and how to compute its values.
+Technically, the class specifies a Helm chart and how to compute its values

+### Properties

+A property is the basic building block of a class.
+It has a name and a function.

+Every stage has the properties defined by it's class.
+The stage configuration is a set of property/value pairs, where the values were computed when the stage was created/last published.

+Stages are configured via properties.
+Properties are part of the class definition and apply to one stage only, every stage has its own set of properties.
+A stage has one stage property for every class property.
+I.e. stages with different classes can have different properties.

+The function is denoted as a string.
+You can use [Freemarker](https://freemarker.apache.org) templating in it, and this provides a way to invoke shell scripts.

+You can inspect and adjust properties with [stool config](#sc-config).
+The initial value of a property is defined by the stage's class, either when the stage was created of published.

+Besides properties, every stage has status fields, you can view them with `sc status`.
+Status fields are key/values pairs like properties, but they are read-only.

+TODO: common properties: metadataExpire, metadataContact, metadataComment, replicas, ...

+TODO: stage properties are easily confused with class properties

+Technically, property values are Helm values of the respective Helm release.

+### Stage Expiring

+Every stage has an `metadataExpire` property that specifies the date until the stage is needed.
+You can see the expire date with `sc config metadataExpire`.
+If this date has passed, the stage is called expired, and it is automatically stopped, a notification email is sent, and you cannot start it again unless you specify a new date with `sc config metadataExpire=`*yyyy-mm-dd*.

+Depending on the `autoRemove` setting, an expired stage will automatically be removed after the configured number of days.

+Stage expiring helps to detect and remove unused stages, which is handy (and sometimes even crucial) if you are not the only user of a server.
+If you receive an email notification that your stage has expired, please check if your stage is still needed.
+If so, adjust the expire date.
+Otherwise, remove the stage.

 ### Context